Trespass (1992 film): Shooting

 Hill says the idea to have so much of the movie shot through video tape came as they were getting ready to make the movie.
 He read an article in The Washington Post about street gangs who would film a lot of their own activities.
 Hill:

 I simply saw it as a visual opportunity to play a lot of the movie through a viewfinder.
 I thought it might get you inside the gang better...
 I wanted everything to be rough around the edge.
 We shot most of the movie hand held...
 I wanted it to be herky-jerky.
 We Dutched a lot of the angles, especially as the story unfolds because the story gets crazier and crazier.
 We went from a less elegant—the early parts of the movie, there are no hand helds at all—but as the story gets more nervous and crazy, we go more and more to a hand held thing until, finally, the end of the movie is all entirely hand held.

 Filming began on November 4, 1991.
 The film was mostly shot at the vacant Fulton Bag and Cotton Mills, formerly an operating mill complex located in the Cabbagetown neighborhood of Atlanta.
 Construction of the complex began in 1881 on the south side of the Georgia Railroad line, east of downtown Atlanta, on the site of the Atlanta Rolling Mill.
 The site now includes separate phases of multi-family dwellings including for-rent apartments (called The Fulton Cotton Mill Lofts) and for-sale condominiums (The Stacks).
 Filming also took place at the Tennessee Brewery building in Memphis.
 Filming was completed on February 5, 1992.

 Hill allowed Ice T and Ice Cube input into the dialogue.
 "They certainly had a lot of input in terms of, "What my guy would say is this.
 He wouldn't say it that way; he'd say it this way."
-And I gave them a very free ? [sic] on all that."
+And I gave them a very free reign [sic] on all that."